MikroElektronika/mikrosdk_click_v2/clicks/dcmotor26/details.md

 ## Note

-> The click board swiches should be set as follows: SW 1-2-3-4 : H-H-L-L This sets the click board as a SPI controlled single-channel device so the motor should be connected to OUT1/2 and OUT3/4.
+> The Click board swiches should be set as follows: SW 1-2-3-4 : H-H-L-L This sets the Click board as a SPI controlled single-channel device so the motor should be connected to OUT1/2 and OUT3/4.

 The full application code, and ready to use projects can be installed directly from *NECTO Studio Package Manager*(recommended way), downloaded from our [LibStock&trade;](https://libstock.mikroe.com) or found on [Mikroe github account](https://github.com/MikroElektronika/mikrosdk_click_v2/tree/master/clicks).